gitfrosh/100-days-of-code/r1-log.md

 R1D58 #100DaysOfCode: My open #MongoDB issues were easily done and I wrote some documentation on my new #Hapi powered app.
 But honestly, my knowledge about server performance is poor especially when it comes to scaling and dealing with many requests.

 ### R1D59
+No coding today.

+### R1D60
+R1D60 #100DaysOfCode: Procrastination is finally here!
+😣  Minimal progress today and there is still lots of data cleaning to do.
+I'm going on a short holiday tomorrow so even better excuses arrive.
+#coderslife #womenintech #womenwhocode

+### R1D61
+No coding today.

+### R1D62
+At least minimal progress on my RESTful #Node.js #Hapi #SSR #React project.
+I must say the decision to build a server-side rendering solution mostly got me into troubles :D
+Oh and I need to catch up with all the cool #coder's newsletters I receive.